FrancoisSuzeau/Solar-System/README.md

 + Left button mouse (maintain) : orient camera (up, down, right, left)
 + UP : increase the volume of the music
 + DOWN : decrease the volume
-+ LEFT : decrease the camera velocity
++ LEFT : decrease the camera velocity (deprecated)
-+ RIGHT : increase the camera velocity
++ RIGHT : increase the camera velocity (deprecated)
 + ESCAPE : Quit the program
++ P : Display the settings menu
++ Mouse Wheel : Change the navigation speed by 10% the speed of the light
++ I : Display body information

 Make sure that the executable file is in the ````bin```` directory.